bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project1-vis.md

 based on their height to a color that is a linear interpolation between the color for the lowest points (black) and the color for the highest point (white).

 More precisely,  we map a point of height _h_ to a value _c = (h - hmin)/(hmax-hmin)_, which is between 0 and 1, and we set the RGB color of the point as _{c, c, c}_.
-Note that an RGB color where the three components are equal is a shade of gray, so this mapping will create a grayscale gradient between black and white.
+Note that an RGB color where the three components are equal is a shade of gray, so this mapping will create a grayscale gradient.

 ### Color maps using the height interval

 The idea is to divide the height range in a number of intervals.
-You can predefine the number of intervals as a constant at the top of your .c file:
+You can predefine the number of intervals as a constant at the top of your _.c_ file:

 ```
 #define NB_INTERVALS 10